danneu/react-template-render/README.md

 render.stream('template', { foo: 42 })
 ```

+Check out the `example/` folder for a minimal demo using Koa.

 ## Usage

 The library exports a single function that takes some options and returns a renderer.
 The first argument is required as